Chrisbmorris21/Python-Principles-Challenges/README.md

 # Python-Principles-Challenges
-My attemps at the Python Principles code challenges
+My attemps at the Python Principles code challenges.
+What I intend to do with this excersize is to cycle through each of the code challenges, then using what I pick up from the next challenges, redo the code challenges and see if I can shorten my code and make it run more efficiently.
+If the code is verbose to begin with, please bear with me.
+The aim of this is to learn from these challenges and then to see if I can log my improvements over time in this document.

 ## Challenge 1 ##
 # Capital Indexes #